Last Updated on: 18th July 2021, 01:18 pm

 If you want to get the best out of the markets, we recommend you start trading with a minimum deposit of $100 (11,000/=).
-With proper risk management and leverage, this amount can give you enough returns to cater for your day to day needs.
+With proper risk management and leverage, this amount can give you enough returns to cater to your day-to-day needs.
 Also, FxPesa gives new traders a welcome bonus of 30% for any deposit amount above $100.

-FxPesa also offers competitive trading conditions for Forex professionals in Kenya, and provides a dedicated Forex trading server and experienced customer support as well as analysis of Forex market and a professional affiliate program.
+FxPesa also offers competitive trading conditions for Forex professionals in Kenya and provides a dedicated Forex trading server and experienced customer support as well as analysis of the Forex market and a professional affiliate program.

 Before opening a live FxPesa account you can practice your forex trading skills via the FxPesa demo account.
-It will help you test yourself in real forex environment, experience all the trading platform features and evaluate FxPesa without any financial risk.
+It will help you test yourself in a real forex environment, experience all the trading platform features, and evaluate FxPesa without any financial risk.

 With FxPesa you get two choices of live trading accounts. the Executive Account and the Premier Account.